 Should a program require an extension for its renewal Self-Study Report, it must submit a written request to NAEYC staff, via an Extension Request Form (at least three months prior to the report due date, unless there are extenuating circumstances), and clearly state the reason for the extension and explain how the extension will enable the program to address the underlying circumstance.
-The Executive Committee of the Commission will review the request and decide whether to grant the extension.
+The Executive Committee of the Commission (or staff, for the categories noted above) will review the request and decide whether to grant the extension.
 Decisions will be made on a case-by-case basis with primary consideration for extenuating circumstances.
 Extensions may only be granted for six-month terms.